telerik/kendo-ui-core/docs/aspnet-mvc/asp-net-mvc-3.md

 > **Important**
 >
-> The Telerik UI for ASP.NET MVC Visual Studio extensions ({% slug overview_visualstudio_aspnetmvc %}) automate the whole procedure which this document describes.
+> The [Telerik UI for ASP.NET MVC Visual Studio extensions]({% slug overview_visualstudio_aspnetmvc %}) automate the whole procedure which this document describes.

 ## Create New ASP.NET MVC 3 Applications